 When a DHW Call is present, the DHW pump is activated.
-The boiler system pump and all boiler temperature zones are shut off through tekmarNet® communication to achieve DHW priority.
+All boiler temperature zones are shut off through tekmarNet® communication to achieve DHW priority.

 It is assumed that the DHW pump will provide adequate flow through the heat exchanger and the boiler.